-As Joe Biden accepts the Democratic presidential nomination this week, one thing is sure: by picking Sen. Kamala Harris of California as his running mate, Biden has thrust immigration policy back into the national spotlight.
+Now that Joe Biden has won the presidency, one thing is sure: by picking Sen. Kamala Harris of California as his vice president, Biden has thrust immigration policy back into the national spotlight.

 Harris has an inspirational family story: the daughter of Indian and Jamaican immigrants, she has risen in a single generation to stand on the brink of America’s second-highest office.
 In a sign of the divisions that now mark American society, however, President Donald Trump and others quickly began spreading conspiracy theories falsely claiming that as the child of immigrants, Harris was ineligible for the vice presidency.

-The President has since backed away from those claims, but a bigger question remains: what does Harris’s selection says about how Biden would handle immigration policy if he wins the presidency?
+The President has since backed away from those claims, but a bigger question remains: what does Harris’s selection says about how Biden will handle immigration policy come January?

 In any previous cycle, Harris would have been a remarkably progressive running-mate.
 In the era of Bernie Sanders, Elizabeth Warren, and Julián Castro, however, she looks like a relatively moderate choice.
 So what does Biden’s decision reveal about his plans — and could Harris’s advice prompt Biden to rethink any of his existing positions?